The Beauty Myth – How Do Women Really Feel About Their Looks?

 Not much, in my opinion, from the viewpoint of entry-level top careers for women, although according to recent research carried out by Astbury Marsden, they found that this year has seen an increase of 100% of women in management positions.
 This equates to 12% overall from 6% overall last year.
 We should be grateful!
 What about the significant pay gaps between men and women for equal jobs?
 According to Dr. Carla Harris from the Workplace Gender Equality Agency (WGEA), the gap is widening; currently, for every dollar a man makes, his female counterpart earns 82 cents.
 I doubt you will find a noticeable difference in the UK.
 In fact, upon research, women rated 15% less than men.
 Is this gap made worse in poor economic times?

-So not much has changed regarding respect for females and their contribution to society and society, not much regarding how females are viewed, mostly negatively, and for sexual pleasures.
+So, not much has changed regarding respect for females and their contribution to society and society, and not much regarding how females are viewed, mostly negatively, and for sexual pleasures.
 However, what is more startling (perhaps an over-exaggeration) is that although there have always been women ‘night-workers’ (prostitutes), women appear to be engaging in their war against themselves.
 Let me put this into perspective about this internal war with women.
 Notwithstanding the ‘glamour’ needed for night workers to attract work, women now use this same concept for their self-esteem.
 Those women did not care for their looks previously, as their grooming ritual naturally attracts a mate.
-However, because of the Beauty Myth, the natural birthing process of grooming for a mate has become and confusing, and instills a lack of confidence in a female.
+However, because of the Beauty Myth, the natural birthing process of grooming for a mate has become confusing and instills a lack of confidence in a female.
 The precocious instigation of the Beauty Myth undertaken by men but calculatingly not clearly defined (Naomi Wolf) has left women attempting to attain not just the indescribable but the unattainable as beauty is left open for interpretation by the beholder (men).

 women